 With a rare combination of entertainment industry experience and tech business knowledge, Hanley’s unique skill set puts her at the intersection of entertainment and technology for clients on both sides looking to bridge that gap.
 Since diving into the publicity pool more than twenty years ago, Hanley has done it all.
-From driving Roy Rogers around the country in an RV, hosting a screening of the infamous Jack Nicholson flick at The Shining hotel, witnessing the opening of the Medici family crypt in Florence with Morley Safer, launching the first home makeover show Trading Spaces, introducing Netflix’s pioneering streaming service with HBO and CBS, programming Cynopsis’ first-ever San Francisco digital video summit and putting digital media company Blip on the map prior to their acquisition by Maker Studios.
+From driving Roy Rogers around the country in an RV, hosting a screening of the infamous Jack Nicholson flick at The Shining hotel and witnessing the opening of the Medici family crypt in Florence with Morley Safer to launching the first home makeover show Trading Spaces, introducing Netflix’s pioneering streaming service and introducing Discovery founder John Hendricks’ newest endeavor – CuriosityStream – to market.

 Hanley specializes in mapping strategy, building brands, conducting media relations, planning and executing events and talent relations.
 Prior to branching out on her own, she was the first-ever director of public relations for Netflix, where she built the consumer program from scratch, serving as a key member of the executive team that introduced streaming and helped the company grow from 3 million to 10 million subscribers in just three years.
 In addition, Hanley headed up the PR team that launched and promoted Netflix’s original content studio, Red Envelope Entertainment, premiering passion projects and independent films from filmmaking talent, including John Waters and Patricia Heaton.

 What makes Big Noise PR unique is its ability to be nimble in a changing and competitive landscape.
 Working with a smart team of freelance entertainment publicists around the country, Big Noise PR can scale up or down according to your needs, budget and timeline.
 We can serve as an extension of your staff, work as on-the-ground publicists in cities around the country, manage all facets of your campaign or take a project off your hands and execute from start to finish.
 Led by Hanley, the team includes publicists, media trainers, strategists and event planners.
 It’s a one-stop publicity shop for your entertainment PR needs.